Fire safety and smoke alarms

 Your first priority is to ensure that you and your family are safe.

-- do not go back inside to save possessions
+- Do not go back inside to save your things.

-- if a fire starts in your home or unit, leave immediately and close the front door firmly, use the nearest stairs to reach ground level and never use a lift if there is a fire
+- If a fire starts in your home or unit, leave straight away and close the front door firmly, use the nearest stairs to reach ground level and never use a lift if there is a fire.

-- heavy sleepers, such as children and those affected by alcohol or drugs, may not hear the alarm so you might need to offer assistance
+- Heavy sleepers, such as children and those affected by alcohol or drugs, may not hear the alarm.
+You might need to offer help.

-- if a family member has a hearing or mobility problem, assign someone to help them
+- If a family member has a hearing or mobility problem, ask someone to help them.

 Fire and Rescue NSW will advise when a person can re-enter a fire damaged property.

-In most cases Fire and Rescue NSW will notify Communities and Justice (DCJ) that a fire has occurred and we will contact you to discuss how we can help you, or you can phone us and assistance will be arranged as quickly as possible.
+In most cases Fire and Rescue NSW will tell us when a fire has occurred.
+We will contact you to discuss how we can help, or you can phone us and we'll arrange help as fast as possible.